 Message from the CEO

-I would like to take this opportunity to thank our customers and shareholders for their trust and our employees for their continuous efforts.
+I would like to take this opportunity to thank our customers, our shareholders for their trust, and our employees for their valuable efforts.